This Brussels Sprout Butternut Squash salad is the perfect, colorful recipe for your holiday table! And the oil-free, creamy dressing is amazing.

 I’m going to be straight up with you.
 Thanksgiving is notorious for being a brown food holiday.
 And, as much as I love food that is in that color family, sometimes you have to bring in a gorgeous dish to brighten up that plate!
 Ya know, for social media. 😉 Because veggies, when cooked, can be pretty blah-looking, even if they are tasty.
 So, I thought that making this Brussels Sprout Butternut Squash Salad would be great for some vibrancy!

-Now, top it all off with an insanely creamy, oil-free dressing made with Silk’s Unsweetened Almond Milk, and you have yourself a winner!
+Now, top it all off with a perfectly creamy, oil-free dressing, and you have yourself a winner!
 Raw cashews thicken the dressing, while the nutritional yeast, dijon mustard and apple cider vinegar give it a savory tang.
 I added a little agave for subtle sweetness and turmeric for color.

 - Cooking oil spray